 Pumpkin sauce bases are a rare sight on pizzeria menus.
-This pumpkin pizza ($28) however, was an intricate construction, out to seduce with its vivaciously sweet pumpkin base.
-Mounds of smoked mozzarella and pancetta layered strikingly atop the base with a complementary umami.
-Thin twigs of spicy brocolini then provided just the slightest sizzle for attenuation.
+Amo’s pumpkin pizza ($28) however, was an intricate construction, out to seduce with its vivaciously sweet pumpkin base.
+Mounds of smoked mozzarella and pancetta layered strikingly atop the base with complementary umami.
+Thin twigs of spicy broccolini then provided just the slightest sizzle for attenuation.

 Pasta la Vista, Baby

-For supplements to the great pizzas, Amo also churn out some great home made pastas, like this beef shank fettucine ($28).
+For supplements to the great pizzas, Amo also churns out some great homemade pasta, like this Beef Shank Fettucine ($28).
 Substituting the typical citrus of lemon for orange was a genius stroke.
 The playfully piquant orange perfume complemented the flavourful and complex beef ragu, whilst the mushrooms provided an earthy gravitas to balance the richness.

-For a simpler ensemble, the squid ink tagliolini ($29) delivers so much with minimal clutter.
-Awashed with seafood brine, the jet-black sauce slickly coated onto the flat, narrow surface of the bouncy pasta.
+For a simpler ensemble, the Squid Ink Tagliolini ($29) delivers so much with minimal clutter.
+Awash with seafood brine, the jet-black sauce slickly coated onto the flat, narrow surface of the bouncy pasta.
 Its overall profile was a focused intensity of umami, only punctuated with the tender and juicy bite of cuttlefish for textural interplay.

-It’s impossible to leave without falling in love with comforting Italian fare, enlivened by quirky touches.
-It was evident as I glanced at multiple pair of couples in the courtyard, each amorously eye-locked and lost in the ambience.
+It’s impossible to leave Amo without falling in love with comforting Italian fare, enlivened by quirky touches.
+It was evident as I glanced at multiple pairs of couples in the courtyard, each amorously eye-locked and lost in the ambience.
 Amore is in the air.